ABOUT SPIRE MOTORSPORTS

 Jeff Dickerson is the co-owner of Spire Motorsports and CEO and co-founder of Spire Holdings.
 A native of Indianapolis, Dickerson has forged relationships and facilitated opportunities with some of the most prominent team owners and drivers in both NASCAR and IndyCar, making him one of the most influential figures in American motorsports.

 A former USAC midget racer from Indiana, Dickerson’s professional management career began in 2001 at Motorsports Management International (MMI), a leading management company for drivers, sponsors, and race teams.
 At MMI, Dickerson led the company’s driver development program, directing the careers of young and prominent drivers as both an agent and client manager.

-In 2010, Dickerson departed MMI and co-founded Spire Sports + Entertainment (SS+E) with business partner Thaddeus “T.J.”
+In 2010, Dickerson departed MMI and co-founded Spire Sports + Entertainment (SS+E) with former business partner Thaddeus “T.J.”
 Puchyr.

-Since then, both Spire Motorsports and SS+E have become subsidiaries of parent organization Spire Holdings, where Dickerson is the face of Spire’s diverse sports portfolio which includes Spire Motorsports, SS+E, ECHL hockey teams the Rapid City (S.D.)
-Rush and the Greenville (S.C.)
-Swamp Rabbits and short track promotions company Track Enterprises.
+Since then, both Spire Motorsports and SS+E have become subsidiaries of parent organization Spire Holdings, where Dickerson is the face of Spire’s diverse sports portfolio which includes Spire Motorsports, SS+E, and ECHL hockey teams the Rapid City (S.D.)
+Rush, the Greenville (S.C.)
+Swamp Rabbits and the Trois-Rivières (Quebec) Lions.
+Spire Holdings is also a proud partner of Track Enterprises, a short-track promotions company based in Macon, Ill.

 RYAN